ductai05/ductai05.github.io/content/blogs/roadmap-ai.md

 I had an opportunity to visit FPT Software in Saigon High-Tech Park.
 Their company looks so professional, and I hope to work in a professional company like that (but maybe not FPT, fr).

+I also had a chance to visit ZaloAI and VNG Campus.
+I really love their campus and the atmosphere here.
+I want to work at ZaloAI in the future (if I have a chance).

 <figure style="text-align: center; margin-bottom: 20px;">
   <img src="/images/blog/roadmap/fpt.jpeg" alt="Control Computer via mail" style="max-width: 90%; height: auto;">
   <figcaption style="font-size: 14px; color: #555;">FPT Software in Saigon High-Tech Park.</figcaption>